 10 steps to entrance.

-Kitchen: With electric oven, electric hob, microwave, fridge and washing machine.
+Kitchen area: With electric oven, electric hob, microwave, fridge, freezer and dishwasher.

 Bedroom 1: With kingsize bed, Freesat TV and en-suite with shower over bath, and toilet.

 Bedroom 2: With zip and link twin beds (can be super kingsize on request), Freesat TV and en-suite with walk-in shower and toilet.

 Oil underfloor central heating included.
 Welcome pack.
 Patio with garden furniture and barbecue.
 Private parking for 2 cars.